A fine-grained attention and geometric correspondence model for musculoskeletal risk classification in athletes using multimodal visual and skeletal features: Methodology

 \subsection{Proposed model}

-Our proposed Visual-Skeletal Geometric Attention Transformer (ViSK-GAT) is a novel multimodal architecture that effectively integrates visual and coordinate-based skeletal representations using transformer-enhanced attention mechanisms for robust classification.
+The proposed Visual-Skeletal Geometric Attention Transformer (ViSK-GAT) is a novel multimodal architecture that effectively integrates visual and coordinate-based skeletal representations using transformer-enhanced attention mechanisms for robust classification.

 The model begins with a custom ResNet-inspired encoder backbone composed of residual blocks to extract high-dimensional visual features from input images.
 These features are then refined through two core modules that represent the key innovations of our approach.
-The Fine-Grained Attention Module (detailed in Section \ref{FGAM}) employs multi-head self-attention combined with lightweight transformer blocks to enable precise inter-modal feature refinement.
-This module enhances the ability of the model to focus on discriminative visual patterns while maintaining spatial consistency through residual connections and layer normalization.
+The Fine-Grained Attention Module (detailed in Section \ref{FGAM}) employs multi-head self-attention combined with lightweight transformer blocks to perform intra-modal refinement \xx{of image features before fusion.} This module enhances the ability of the model to focus on discriminative visual patterns while maintaining spatial consistency through residual connections and layer normalization.

-Figure \ref{fig:OverallModel} illustrates the proposed ViSK-GAT framework.
-The most significant contribution of the framework is the Multimodal Geometric Correspondence Module (MGCM), which aligns visual features with coordinate-based skeletal representations through cross-attention mechanisms (see Section \ref{MGCM}).
+The most significant contribution of the framework is the Multimodal Geometric Correspondence Module (MGCM), which aligns visual features with coordinate-based skeletal representations through cross-attention mechanisms.
 MGCM maps both modalities into a shared latent space, where attention-based feature alignment allows the model to learn complex cross-modal correspondences and geometric relationships.
-This alignment facilitates a coherent understanding of spatial structures and visual semantics.
-We further enhance the integrated features using a final transformer-based refinement stage (see Section \ref{HMFE}), which captures long-range contextual dependencies across modalities.
+This alignment produces a coherent understanding of spatial structures and visual semantics.
+We further enhance the integrated features using a final transformer-based refinement stage, which captures long-range contextual dependencies across modalities.
 This leads to a unified and discriminative multimodal representation suitable for complex musculoskeletal risk classification tasks.
+Figure \ref{fig:OverallModel} illustrates the proposed ViSK-GAT framework.